 Accessible only by private boat, Egmont Key has a unique natural and cultural history, including a lighthouse that has stood since 1858.
 During the 19th century, the island served as a camp for captured Seminoles at the end of the Third Seminole War and was later occupied by the Union Navy during the Civil War.
 In 1898, as the Spanish - American War threatened, Fort Dade was built on the island and remained active until 1923.

 After touring the historic sites and trails, visitors can enjoy swimming, fishing, wildlife viewing, and picnicking.

-Click here and enter "Waterline" under coupon code and receive 10% off
+Click here and enter "Waterline" under coupon code to receive 10% off!